TryGhost/GQL/README.md

 ## Syntax

 The original spec for GQL can be found in [Ghost Issue #5604](https://github.com/TryGhost/Ghost/issues/5604).
-I have changed the syntax to some degree to make it more concise, a bit more flexible, to provide more consistent support for aggregate queries, to more simply clearly null/not-null queries from true/false boolean queries, and to better handle negation.
+I have changed the syntax to some degree to make it more concise, more flexible, to provide more consistent support for aggregate queries, to more simply clearly null/not-null queries from true/false boolean queries, and to better handle negation.